 Even though the maximum length of stay in Shelter is 20 days, the Indiana Department of Child Services may grant an extension for a youth's stay in Shelter.
-In 2015, there were 20 extensions granted.
-The Average Length of Stay for females in Shelter in 2015 was 11 days; it was also 11 days for males.
-The Center's Average Daily Population in Shelter for 2015 was 3.
-The following graph shows the Average Length of Stay and Average Daily Population by month for 2015.
+In 2016, there were 28 extensions granted.
+The Average Length of Stay for females in Shelter in 2016 was 14 days and the Average Length of Stay for males was 13 days.
+The Center's Average Daily Population in Shelter for 2015 was 4.
+The following graph shows the Average Length of Stay and Average Daily Population by month for 2016.